cotes2020/jekyll-theme-chirpy/_posts/Web/html/2019-08-29-HTML-Style.md

 #### Background Repeat
 - If the background image is smaller than the element,
-- defalut, the image will repeat itself, horizontally and vertically, until it reaches the end of the element:
+- default, the image will repeat itself, horizontally and vertically, until it reaches the end of the element:
 - avoid the repeating: `background-repeat: no-repeat;`